Altercasting: Impact on society

 Altercasting messages are important to study, not only because they are prevalent in our society, but also because altercasting messages rely on the social psychological construct of social roles.
-With a free market we are pummeled with advertising daily, not all altercasting messages are driven this way, but a vast majority are used as advertising.
-As a society, we are exposed to as many as 5,000 advertisements a day.
+With a free market people are pummeled with advertising daily; not all altercasting messages are driven this way, but a vast majority are used as advertising.
+As a society, people are exposed to as many as 5,000 advertisements a day.
 By no means are all of these directly connected to altercasting, yet a majority of advertisers are using sneaky tactics to sell products.
-For example, advertisers might say a 35-year-old woman should care about being a good mother.
-And, coincidentally a good mother has a big enough vehicle to drive her children and their friends around after soccer practice.
+For example, advertisers might say a 35-year-old woman should care about being a good mother, and that a good mother has a big enough vehicle to drive her children and their friends around after soccer practice.
 Therefore, she should buy the newest van coming out.

 People identify themselves by what they buy, if they are manipulated into buying products—the way they see themselves can leave lasting impacts if they notice what is happening.

 Impact on the mind

-The mind fills in the roles we play by many factors; especially by the products we own.
+The mind fills in the roles that people play by many factors, but especially by the products that they own.
 Behavior is subjective and case-by-case; the reasoning behind why we do something is still being developed.
 However, altercasting has been shown to have massive effects on behavior change.
-If behavior is changing, a link to psychological diseases like schizophrenia or multiple personality disorder could be one piece of the base explanation for these mental illnesses.
+If behavior is changing, a link to psychological disorders like schizophrenia or dissociative identity disorder could be one piece of the base explanation for these mental illnesses.

 Altercasting is a subgroup to the role theory.
 Some roles are naturally absorbed into a person's identity, while others are influenced and pressured to arise.
 The manipulation factor is contributed through altercasting.
 With altercasting, the manipulations of factors (positive and negative) must be present for certain roles to occur.
 Once accepted by individuals, roles exert a variety of social pressures on them to make certain that the roles are carried out.
 People must act in accordance with the roles to maintain a positive image and sustain the interaction.
-Accordingly, altercasting may function by capitalizing on our reliance on general social roles as a means to gain compliance.
+Accordingly, altercasting may function by capitalizing on a person's reliance on general social roles as a means to gain compliance.

-Altercasting is a strategy, frequently used in advertising and health promotion, for persuading people by forcing them in a social role, so that they will be inclined to behave according to that role.